jhpyle/docassemble/_docs/documents.md

 manual line break is a character-level concept.

-Under the rules of [`python-docx-template`], you need to use the prefix `{% raw %}{{r{% endraw %}` when the contents return character-level DOCX text, and you need to use `{% raw %}{{p{% endraw
-%}` when the contents return paragraph-level DOCX text.
+Under the rules of [`python-docx-template`], you need to use the prefix `{% raw %}{{r{% endraw %}` when the contents contain character-level DOCX formatting (which is what the `inline_markdown` filter produces), and you need to use `{% raw %}{{p{% endraw %}` when the contents return paragraph-level DOCX formatting (which is what the `markdown` filter and the the `insert_docx_template()` function produce).
 It is very important that you get this right, because the symptoms of a mistake are confusing: the contents may simply disappear, or the DOCX file may get corrupted because you are inserting bad XML.

-The `markdown` filter will return paragraph-level text, and the `inline_markdown` filter will return character level text.
-However, this depends on whether you have enabled `new markdown to docx: True` in your [Configuration].
-If you created your server relatively recently (since April 2020), this will already be there in your [Configuration], but if your server is relatively old, you will need to add `new markdown to docx: True` to your [Configuration] to upgrade to the "new" behavior.
-Just keep in mind that when you make this change, you may have to update your `docx template file`s.
-(That's why you need to opt in to the new system.)

-Under the `new markdown to docx: True` system, the `markdown` filter inserts paragraph-level text, and needs to be used with `{% raw
-%}{{p{% endraw %}`.
-Under the "old" Markdown-to-DOCX system, the `markdown` filter only inserted character-level text, and it needed to be used with `{% raw %}{{r{% endraw %}`.
-The rest of the documentation will assume that you are using `new markdown to docx:
-True`, which you should.
-So if you have not made that change yet, you should do so.

-If you want to insert [Markdown]-formatted text within a paragraph (character-level text), you can use the `inline_markdown` filter:
+When using the `markdown` filter to insert multiple paragraphs into a DOCX file, note that according to the [Markdown] standard, a single newline does not break a paragraph; you need two newlines to break a paragraph.
+If you want to convert single newlines into paragraphs breaks, there is another [Jinja2] filter that can help.
+Instead of writing
+`{% raw %}{{p the_text | markdown }}{% endraw %}`, write

-> {% raw %}{{r the_text \| inline_markdown }}{% endraw %}
+`{% raw %}{{p the_text | paragraphs | markdown }}{% endraw %}`.

-With this filter, the text in `the_text` will be inserted as characters into the existing paragraph.
-If the [Markdown] contains paragraph breaks, the paragraph breaks will be manual newlines rather than actual paragraph breaks.

-If you are insert a `template` variable into a DOCX file, the `markdown` filter is applied automatically (and how it works depends on the `new markdown to docx` setting).
-Suppose your YAML has:
+The `paragraphs` filter runs the text through the [`single_to_double_newlines()`] function.

+Since 2020, there have been changes to the way the `markdown` filter works.
+If you installed **docassemble** before these changes went into effect, you will not see these changes unless you update your Configuration.
+The changes were implemented in this way so as not to break backwards-compatibility.

+The following Configuration directives enable the modern (superior)
+functionality:

 {% highlight yaml %}
-template: disclaimer
-content: |
-  I disclaim **everything**.

-  I have zero liability.
-ZERO.
+new markdown to docx: True
+new template markdown behavior: True
 {% endhighlight %}

-In your DOCX file, you would write:

-> {% raw %}{{p disclaimer }}{% endraw %}

-Since the `{% raw %}{{p{% endraw %}` prefix is being used, this needs to be by itself in a DOCX paragraph.

-If you have a `template` but you want the contents to be inserted as character-level text, you can write

-> Here is the disclaimer.
-> {% raw %}{{r disclaimer.show_as_markdown() }}{% endraw %}
-> There you have it.

-A `template` block will create a [`DALazyTemplate`] object, and `.show_as_markdown()` is one of the methods of the [`DALazyTemplate`] class.
-It is a variant on the method `.show()`, which is the method that is called implicitly when you reduce a [`DALazyTemplate`] object to a textual form.

-Note that according to the [Markdown] standard, a single newline does not break a paragraph; you need two newlines to break a paragraph.
-If you want to convert single newlines into paragraphs breaks, there is another [Jinja2] filter that can help.
-Instead of writing `the_text |
-markdown`, write `the_text | paragraphs | markdown`.
-The `paragraphs`
-filter runs the text through the [`single_to_double_newlines()`] function.
+If you created your Configuration (i.e. did `docker run` for the first time) since version 1.3.29, your configuration will already contain these directives.

+If you created your Configuration before 1.3.29, you should edit your Configuration so that it contains these lines, and then you will have the modern functionality.
+Keep in mind, though, that you may need to edit your existing templates if they rely on the legacy behavior.

+One legacy behavior was that the `markdown` filter was applied automatically to any `template` inserted into a `docx template file`.
+You could get around this by inserting the template with `my_template.show_as_markdown()`, which would not apply the filter.
+The `new template markdown behavior: True` Configuration directive, which is available as of version 1.3.29, enables better functionality, which is not to apply the `markdown` filter automatically.
+If `my_template` is a `template`, you need to insert it using `{% raw %}{{p my_template | markdown }}{% endraw %}` or `{% raw %}{{r my_template | inline_markdown }}{% endraw %}`, depending on whether the template should be treated as paragraph-level or inline.

+Another legacy behavior is that the `markdown` filter only worked with character-level Markdown formatting, and had to be included in DOCX files using `{% raw %}{{r some_variable | markdown }}{% endraw %}`.
+The `new markdown to docx: True` Configuration directive, which is available as of version 1.1.2, enables better functionality, which is that the `markdown` filter inserts paragraph-level DOCX formatting, and is used with the `p` prefix (`{% raw %}{{p some_variable |
+markdown }}{% endraw %}`) while the `inline_markdown` filter inserts
+inline DOCX formatting, and is used with the `r` prefix (`{% raw %}{{r some_variable | inline_markdown }}{% endraw %}`).

 Another way to insert formatted text using [Jinja2] is to use the "rich text" feature of [`python-docx-template`].
 The `RichText`